 Drive to June by Khristina Chess

-“You do realize that a car is a mobile make-out location, right?” ― Khristina Chess, quote from Drive to June.
+“You do realize that a car is a mobile make-out location, right?”
+Ian said. ― Khristina Chess, quote from Drive to June.

-You won’t want to miss this this surprisingly romantic YA book about teen alcohol abuse and grief.
-Fans of The Glass Girl will love this one.
+If you loved The Glass Girl, this is your next must-read.
 In fact, Khristina Chess is such a great author that she’s on my list of Best YA Authors to Binge on Kindle Unlimited because she’s all-around amazing!

 Before I Fall by Lauren Oliver